wilsonparson/wilsonparson.com/src/wiki/books/essentialism/index.md

 - What do I really want out of my career over the next five years?
   - I want to be a tech lead.
   - I want a blog with at least 50 readers.
+- Strive for absolute clarity in your goals and purpose as a team (also applies to your personal life, though).